Fostering a child is life-changing, for you and for the child you foster.

 Step 4: your assessment

 A social worker will make several visits to your home to make an assessment of you and your family.
-They'll also visit your referees.
+Due to the current pandemic, some of these assessment sessions can take place virtual via Microsoft teams.
+We will visit or telephone your referees.
 When your assessment is complete, the social worker will write a report, which will be discussed at our Fostering Panel - a team of people who have a personal or professional connection with fostering.

 If the fostering panel doesn't approve you as a foster carer, you can appeal against the decision.
 You can write to the Agency Decision Maker (Fostering), PO Box 634, Barnsley S70 9GG and ask for your assessment to be re-represented to fostering panel for further consideration, make a complaint, or seek an appeal through the Independent Review Mechanism.